-The Two Cent Piece is one of the short lived, odd denominations of the American monetary system.
-Struck from 1864 to 1873, these copper pieces never seemed to fit anywhere and experienced declining annual mintages until the series was discontinued.
-Only the 20 cent piece, being another odd denomination, was struck for a shorter period of time.
+The Two Cent Piece is one of the short-lived, odd denominations of the United States monetary system.
+Struck from 1864 to 1873, these coins never seemed to fit anywhere and experienced declining annual mintages until the series was discontinued.
 The Two Cent Piece does hold an important place in history as the first coin struck for circulation that carried the motto “In God We Trust.”
-This motto was added to other denominations and still remains present within all circulating coins of the modern era.
+This motto was later added to other denominations and remains in use on all circulating United States coins of the modern era.

-The two cent piece was not included in the original Coinage Act of 1792, but proposals for such a denomination would occur early in the 19th century.
-The earliest proposal came in 1806 when a bill was introduced in Congress by Senator Tracy for the coinage of both two cent pieces as well as twenty cent pieces (called “double dimes”).
-The proposed metal was to consist of 6.4 grains of silver and 24.3 grains of copper.
-The bill did pass the Senate in early 1807 but eventually died in the House.
-The concept was deemed to be too expensive to produce and unlikely to be accepted by the general public.
+The Two Cent Piece was not included in the original Coinage Act of 1792, but proposals for such a denomination would occur throughout the 19th century.
+The earliest proposal came in 1806 when a bill was introduced in Congress by Senator Uriah Tracy calling for the coinage of two cent pieces as well as twenty cent pieces.
+At the time it was believed that the value of the metal content of coinage should reflect its face value.
+This led to the consideration of using billon, an alloy of a precious metal mixed with a base metal.
+The proposed alloy would consist of 6.4 grains of silver and 24.3 grains of copper.
+The bill passed the Senate in early 1807 but eventually died in the House.
+The concept was deemed too expensive to produce and unlikely to be accepted by the general public.

-Production of the two cent piece commenced at the Philadelphia Mint in 1864, with a total output of almost twenty million coins.
-These entered circulation and were somewhat accepted by the general public, although they would never become hugely popular.
+Production of the Two Cent Piece commenced at the Philadelphia Mint in 1864, with a total output of almost 20 million coins.
+These entered circulation and were somewhat accepted by the general public, although they would never become widely popular.
 Production numbers dropped sharply over the next few years.
-In the final year of production for circulation, 1872, only 65,000 pieces were struck.
-The next Mint Act, dated February 12, 1873, discontinued a number of denominations, including the two cent piece.
-The coins would slowly disappear from circulation over the next few years and were soon forgotten by the public.
+By the final year circulation production in 1872, only 65,000 pieces were struck, followed by a final proof-only issue in 1873.
+Under the Mint Act of 1873, a number of denominations were discontinued, including the Two Cent Piece.
+The coins would slowly disappear from circulation over the next few years and were soon mostly forgotten by the public.